What Are Source of Funds (SOF) and Source of Wealth (SOW) in AML Compliance?

 If the funds come from the customer’s business, the institution might ask for business financial statements or records of recent transactions showing the money was earned legally.
 If the money was a gift, the customer might need to provide a letter from the person who gave it.

 Verifying the SOF aids in detecting, preventing, and reporting suspected money laundering.
-Money launderers often try to introduce their illicit funds into the financial system by disguising their origins in a process known as layering, which is the second stage of money laundering.
-As a result, verifying the SOF is a key process for detecting and preventing money laundering.
+Money launderers often try to introduce illicit funds into the financial system by disguising their origins through a process known as layering, which is the second stage of money laundering.
+For this reason, verifying the SOF is a key process for detecting and preventing money laundering.

 Source of Wealth (SOW) is about understanding a customer’s overall financial status.
 It looks at how customers accumulated their total wealth over time, including their past earnings, investments, inheritance, and any business dealings that have contributed to their current wealth.